NCGA Public Links Championship

 Ryan King holds the scoring record set in 1999 of six-under-par 138.
 Only three players have managed back-to-back victories, Mike Powers in 1972 and 1973, Mitch Thomas in 1978 and 1979, and Scott Hardy in 2010 and 2011.
 Four-time NCGA Player of the Year Casey Boyns still reigns with the most NCGA Public Links wins, having claimed the trophy four times.

-Qualifying II for the 2014 Public Links Championship take place March 7 at the following courses:
+Qualifying for the 2017 Public Links Championship takes place March 23 at the following courses:

 All players must qualify except the following: All past champions prior to 2004 (beginning in 2004, this is a 10-year exemption), the top 10 and ties in the Championship Flight from the preceding year, players who qualified for the match play portion of a USGA Championship in the previous 12 months, the NCGA Senior, Junior, Match Play, Stroke Play, Master Division, Valley and Senior Valley champions and any eligible players in the top 500 of USGA/R&A World Golf Rankings as of the closing date.
 Each exempt player is required to submit an entry prior to the closing date.
 Public Links Exemptions.